Or, download the standard PDF template.

 Historically, documents such as invoices of different types are printed on paper.
 Today, electronic invoices are fast becoming popular and acceptable because of their flexibility and accuracy in recording, storing, and keeping track of financial transactions.

-The following are useful tips in creating an effective modelling invoice template:
+The following are useful tips on how to make an invoice for your modelling services:

 Keep your invoice simple and clear so that clients can easily understand what it carries.
 The document should clearly state what you are billing for, the service performed, the hours used, and the charges or fees per hour if that is what your bill for your modelling service.